fb-co/devsbunker/important_todo.md

 -   [x] Post view should have static left and right content (maybe)

 -   [ ] Add security check (pwd confirmation) when you try and delete a post

     -   No.

+-   [ ] add better types to Mongoose documents.
+For example "Array" should be replaced with something like `[SomeSpecificObject]`